 There are two C-shaped menisci on each knee that support the knee by keeping it in place and evenly distributing weight across the knee.
 Meniscus tear are of three degrees: severe, moderate and minor.
 Severe meniscus is when bits of ruptured meniscus enter the knee joint and affects the function of the knee causing a lot of pain.
 But for minor and moderate meniscus tears, the pain usually disappears after conventional treatment or a few weeks of rest.
 The meniscus tear has been treated with surgery or steroid injection depending on the severity.
 But none of these options effectively repairs the tear because the damaged meniscus can not heal easily due to limited blood supply (avasculature).
 The surgical option actually involves complete or partial removal of the meniscus thereby depriving the knee of its valuable protection.
 Some of the concerns involved with surgery on the meniscus are the increased risk of osteoarthritis and degradation of the knee.

-When is stem cell therapy and PRP used to treat meniscus tear?
+When is regenerative cell therapy and PRP used to treat meniscus tear?

 There are some cases of meniscus tear that can resolve with conservative treatment such as physical therapy.
 Some can also resolve through rest.
 But more severe meniscus tears may be treated through surgery depending on orientation and location of the tear.
 Meniscus that is torn at the outer edges can be surgically stitched and will eventually heal due to higher blood circulation at the edges.
 Other types of tears may require a partial or total removal of the meniscus.
 With these types of treatments, the pain of the meniscus tear can last for week or months.
 In addition, surgical removal of the meniscus is known to accelerate osteoarthritis, and eventually lowers the function of the knee because of lack of the stabilizing and cushioning effect of the meniscus.

-PRP treatments and stem cell therapy have been applied successfully as alternative treatments to:
+PRP treatments and regenerative cell therapy have been applied successfully as alternative treatments to:

 - Total meniscectomy, more so when the patient is at a higher risk of osteoarthritis which is common in overweight or elderly patients.
 If possible, it is recommended that the meniscus should not be entirely removed because it is important in the function of the knee, and thus the patients’ mobility.

 - Recover meniscal volume even after surgery.
-Stem cell therapy can enhance meniscus healing even after a partial surgical removal of the meniscus, resulting in increased volume of the meniscus.
+Regenerative cell therapy can enhance meniscus healing even after a partial surgical removal of the meniscus, resulting in increased volume of the meniscus.

 - Conventional treatments such as pain medications and non-steroidal anti-inflammatory drugs (NSAIDS), more so if the debilitation and pain persist despite these treatments.